Kamik423/cutie/readme.md

 ```
 Are you brave enough to continue?
 (Y/N) Yes
+Kings:
 [ ] Arthur, King of the Britons
+Knights of the Round Table:
 [ ] Sir Lancelot the Brave
 [x] Sir Robin the Not-Quite-So-Brave-as-Sir-Lancelot
 [ ] Sir Bedevere the Wise
 [ ] Sir Galahad the Pure
+Swedish captions:
 [ ] Møøse
 Welcome, Sir Robin the Not-Quite-So-Brave-as-Sir-Lancelot
 What is your age?
 31
 What is your quest?
-Sir Robin the Not-Quite-So-Brave-as-Sir-Lancelot's quest (who is 31) is to seek the holy grail.
+Sir Robin the Not-Quite-So-Brave-as-Sir-Lancelot's quest (who is 31) is to find the holy grail.
 ```

 ## Installation